The Great Overpopulation Myth

 (Give particular heed to that last sentence.)

-Quotes like these could fill a thousand pages easily.
+Quotes like these could fill hundreds of pages easily.

 There comes a point, however — and we reached it long ago — when one needs to stop swallowing these scare-mongering scenarios.